-HUNTER IN HAND

-A. Horses will be judged individually on the triangle, following a posted order.
-B. The horses will approach the judging area (A) and set up for inspection in the "open" position (i.e. with all four legs of the horse visible by the judge standing on either side of the horse).
-The judge shall inspect each horse from the front, rear and both sides.

-C. At the judge's request, the horse will then walk the small triangle ABCA.
-The horse will continue on at a trot following the large ADEA.

-D. At the completion of the judging, the handler will lead the horse away from the judging area.
+- A. Horses will be judged individually on the triangle, following a posted order. - B. The horses will approach the judging area (A) and set up for inspection in the "open" position (i.e. with all four legs of the horse visible by the judge standing on either side of the horse).
+The judge shall inspect each horse from the front, rear and both sides. - C. At the judge's request, the horse will then walk the small triangle ABCA.
+The horse will continue on at a trot following the large ADEA. - D. At the completion of the judging, the handler will lead the horse away from the judging area.
 As one horse leaves, the next one will enter the judging area promptly.
-When all horses in the class have completed the triangle, they may be lined up for judges to place, or "ringing" (walking in a large group circle around the judges) may be used.

-E. An exhibitor may show more than one horse in a class on the triangle.
-In this case, a helper may assist in bringing the horses back for ringing or final inspection.
+When all horses in the class have completed the triangle, they may be lined up for judges to place, or "ringing" (walking in a large group circle around the judges) may be used. - E. An exhibitor may show more than one horse in a class on the triangle.
+In this case, a helper may assist in bringing the horses back for ringing or final inspection. - F. This class will be open to horses of all ages and will be divided into Open, Amateur and Youth divisions. - 3375.

-F. Class shall run by sex: Stallions, Mares and Geldings for the Open and Amateur; Mares and Geldings for the Youth.

-3375.
 Scoring System: 60% movement, 30% conformation, 10% temperament.

 3376.
-Open Point Penalty
+One Point Penalty